hanifisenturk/csschallenges/README.md

 I've been using internal CSS for these challenges.

-They don't include any hover statements or scripts.
+They don't include any hover animations or scripts.